This Carrot Ginger Soup is velvety smooth and PACKED with healthy ingredients and can be served hot or cold, so it’s perfect any time of year!

 - 1 yellow onion diced

-- salt to taste
+- kosher salt to taste

-- 1 tablespoon minced fresh ginger
+- 1 tablespoon fresh ginger minced (about a 1" piece)

-- 1/2 teaspoon orange zest
+- 1/2 teaspoon orange zest from about 1 orange

-- 2 cups chicken or vegetable stock, or water, or a combo
+- 4 cups chicken stock/broth or vegetable stock, or water, or a combo